elves/elvish/website/ref/command.md

     `%LocalAppData%\elvish\lib` (Windows) is searched.

-3. If the `XDG_DATA_DIRS` environment variable is defined and non-empty, it is treated as a colon-delimited list of paths, which are all searched.
+3. If the `XDG_DATA_DIRS` environment variable is defined and non-empty, it is treated as a colon-delimited list of paths (semicolon-delimited on Windows), which are all searched.

     Otherwise, `/usr/local/share/elvish/lib` and `/usr/share/elvish/lib` are
     searched on non-Windows OSes.
 On Windows, no directories are searched.